 We watched them in awe, at a distance of about 50 metres (roughly 150 feet) that was not all that faraway from our boat.
 And just when we thought the sunrise couldn’t get any better, a group of dolphins appeared not that far from where the whales had initially emerged.
 Dolphins in the Galapagos are a beautiful sight given their playful nature and curiosity, often times approaching ships to check us out with equal enthusiasm.
 Their appearance made for a grand combination of spectacles as we travelled southwards.

-Our guests were absolutely delighted to experience such a sight within just a matter of days of being in the Galapagos.
+Our guests were absolutely delighted to experience whale watching in Galapagos within just a matter of days of being in the Galapagos.
 Often times, in a place as enchanted as this, expecting the unexpected is the best way to go about each excursion.
 By the time the time our aquatic friends had left, the sun had gone up into the blanket of clouds over us, casting this beautiful, golden fan of light that stretched out from beyond the horizon.
 We all stood in complete awe and gratitude as we began our day perfectly stunned, impressed and energized with everything we had just seen, tasted and experienced.